streamingfast/battlefield-ethereum/README.md

 To re-generate, we will use the latest Geth tagged version that was known to have pass the compare step above.
-By using this latest known version, we ensure to generate the same set of deep mind logs but with extended transactions.
+By using this latest known version, we ensure to generate the same set of Firehose logs but with extended transactions.

-**Important** If you are updating the coverage to test untested part of some deep mind instrumentation, you should manually inspect the generated logs to ensure they fit the expectations.
+**Important** If you are updating the coverage to test untested part of some Firehose instrumentation, you should manually inspect the generated logs to ensure they fit the expectations.